Sales and Services Tax in Malaysia

 How the Sales and Service Tax in Malaysia Works?

-SST returns in Malaysia must be submitted to the Royal Malaysian Customs Department (RMCD) on a bi-monthly basis and relevant records of your SST submission must be kept for at least 7-years for record purposes.
+SST returns in Malaysia must submit to the Royal Malaysian Customs Department (RMCD) on a bi-monthly basis and relevant records of your SST submission must keep for at least 7-years for record purposes.
 These records can either be in English or Bahasa Malaysia.

-Goods sold and manufactured by individuals or businesses who are considered taxable in Malaysia will be subjected to sales and valorem tax, including any taxable goods which are imported into Malaysia.
+Goods sold and manufactured by individuals or businesses who are considered taxable in Malaysia will be subjected to sales and valorem tax, including any taxable goods that are imported into Malaysia.

 With the introduction of SST, Malaysia enjoyed the advantage of a lower cost of living as sellers pay sales tax at the point of sale only once.